-A Mini Red Velvet Cupcakes Recipe that’s perfect anytime you are craving a red velvet cake, without baking a whole cake.
-These easy chocolate cupcakes are topped with a cream cheese frosting and ready to eat in 30 minutes!
+A Mini Red Velvet Cupcakes Recipe that's ready to eat in only 30 minutes!
+These easy chocolate cupcakes are topped with a cream cheese frosting and are a perfect treat anytime.

-An easy red velvet cupcakes recipe when you don’t feel like baking a cake
+An easy chocolate cupcake recipe when you don't feel like baking a whole cake

 Vanilla frosting or cream cheese frosting recipe?

 I didn't change the original recipe ingredients for the cake, but I did mix the batter together differently (as noted below).

 Also, I changed the frosting from vanilla to a cream cheese recipe.